Xzr-0417/attack-vector-dataset/RCE/generator/generate_payloads/README.md

 # RCE Payload Generator

-## Overview

-This repository contains a Remote Code Execution (RCE) Payload Generator.
-It is designed to create a comprehensive list of potential RCE payloads by combining various elements such as prefixes, payloads, suffixes, and encoding modes.
+This repository contains a Python-based payload generator designed for generating over **207,000 Remote Code Execution (RCE)** payloads, useful for penetration testing, vulnerability assessments, and security research.

----
+The payloads are crafted to test common injection points in web applications, such as URL parameters, form inputs, and other user-controlled input vectors.
+This tool is focused on shell command injection, Java, Python, and PowerShell invocations, among others, to simulate potential attack vectors that an attacker might use in real-world exploitation scenarios.

 ## Components